marcoamtz/nextdns-dnsmasq-docker/README.md

 > **Note on NET_ADMIN capability**: The `NET_ADMIN` capability grants the container permissions to perform network-related operations.
 When using host networking, this capability is required for proper functionality.
 When using port mapping (as in the example above), it's recommended but not strictly required for basic operation, as Docker handles the port forwarding.
 However, some advanced functionality of NextDNS or dnsmasq might still benefit from these permissions.

-### Alternative: Using Host Network
+### Alternative: Using Host Network (Recommended for Homelab)

-If you prefer host networking for potentially better performance and DHCP capabilities:
+For better performance and full DHCP functionality in homelab environments:

 ```yaml
 version: "3"